DelifisekBetonNecmettin/diceGame/README.md

 # diceGame
-basit Dice game with c# windowsForm application
+Basic Dice game that been created with c# windowsForm application